quicwg/base-drafts/draft-ietf-quic-tls.md

 IV.
 An endpoint uses the same key derivation process as its peer uses to generate keys for receiving.

-If the packet protection is successfully removed using the updated key and IV, then the keys the endpoint initiates a key update in response, as described in
+If the packet is successfully processed using the updated key and IV, then the keys the endpoint initiates a key update in response, as described in
 {{key-update-initiate}}.
 An endpoint that responds to a key update MUST send a KEYS_ACTIVE frame to indicate that it is both sending and receiving with updated keys, though it MAY defer sending the frame (see {{key-update-old-keys}}).